MEGA65/open-roms/CONFIG.md

 If enabled, a simple DOS wedge is available from the direct mode - supports `@<drive_number>`, `@<command>`, `@$`, `@$<params>` and `@` commands.

 Feature needs about 330 bytes in BASIC segment.
 If unsure - enable.

+### `CONFIG_TAPE_WEDGE`

+If enabled, a simple DOS wedge is available from the direct mode for turbo tape loading - supports `←L` only

+Feature needs about 30 bytes in BASIC segment.
+If unsure - enable.

 ### `CONFIG_BCD_SAFE_INTERRUPTS`